tmiraglio/SUREHYP/README.md

 ## Description

-[example](./example.py) is an example script containing the whole processing chain.
-It allows multithreaded processing.
+[example](./example.py) is an example script containing the whole processing chain, that can be employed to process batches of hyperion images from L1R/L1T to surface reflectance.
 Users should update the various paths and filenames to their desired configuration.

 [preprocess](./func/preprocess.py) contains the various functions called in the preprocessing step, to obtain georeferenced, desmiled, and destriped hyperspectral images.